CT Clearinghouse

 Firearm Suicide Prevention

-Jonathan Perloe is Director of Communications for CT Against Gun Violence, Presented information on understanding the outsized impact that firearms have on suicide.
-Learning about strategies to reduce firearm suicide, in particular Extreme Risk Protection Orders.
-And seeing how you can increase awareness of CT’s ERPO law.
+Jonathan Perloe, Director of Communications for CT Against Gun Violence, presented information on understanding the outsized impact that firearms have on suicide.
+He discussed strategies to reduce firearm suicide, in particular Extreme Risk Protection Orders.
 A copy of the presentation can be found here

 Role of the Family and Social Support in Addiction Treatment and Recovery

-Alicia Ventura from Boston Medical Center and Pamela Mulready from Substance Exposed Pregnancy Initiative of CT and Youth Recovery CT presented information on describing the impact of family on the lives and treatment of loved ones with substance use disorder.
-Demonstrating basic practices to integrate family into the care of people with substance use disorder.
-And finally, learning about family recovery supports and other recovery support resources throughout Connecticut.
+Alicia Ventura from Boston Medical Center and Pamela Mulready from Substance Exposed Pregnancy Initiative of CT and Youth Recovery CT presented information on the impact of family on the lives and treatment of loved ones with substance use disorder.
 Click Here for Alicia's Presentation.
 Click Here for Pamela's presentation.

 Reframing the Conversation: Talking to Teens about Addiction

-Dr. Deepa Camenga from Yale Schools of Medicine and Public Health Presented information on the current evidence around the impact of substances on the neurobiology of the adolescent brain and development of addiction and applying strategies for discussing neurobiology when counseling teens and parents about substance use.
-Click Here for PowerPoint presentation.
+Dr. Deepa Camenga from Yale Schools of Medicine and Public Health Presented information on the current evidence around the impact of substances on the neurobiology of the adolescent brain and development of addiction.
+Click Here for the presentation.

 Expanding Prevention's Response to Stimulant Misuse and Polysubstance Use